CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/08new-translation.md

     ![](./media/lab8new-t1p10.png)

-1. Similarly you try the following prompts as well:
+1. Similarly you can try the following prompts as well:

     - `Translate to Japanese: Please submit your report by Friday.`
     - `Translate to Portuguese: Welcome to our AI training program.`